The Ethics of Popularizing Hard-to-Keep Species

 Both Wittenrich and Pedersen believe there is something to be said for popularizing husbandry techniques over individual species.
 “By popularizing techniques rather than species,” Wittenrich says, “we stand to change the way aquarists approach keeping these species and, in the end, hopefully change the fate of many specimens as well as the fate of the fishkeeper.”

 When it comes to mandarins, Pedersen agrees it’s not so much about popularizing the species.
-“I don't look at the current news as ‘popularizing’ the species.
-It's more about popularizing new ways of thinking about the species.
-Fundamentally, mandarin care requirements haven't changed, they're still delicate, selective fish, but there are clearly protocols that work for wild caught fish.”
+“I do not look at the current news as ‘popularizing’ the species.
+It is more about popularizing new ways of thinking about the species.
+Fundamentally, mandarin care requirements have not changed, they are still delicate, selective fish, but there are clearly protocols that work for wild caught fish.”

 “Maintaining healthy fish inspires newcomers to stay involved in the hobby of aquarium keeping,” adds Wittenrich.
 “If they purchase a fish unsuited to their ability or simply obtain a fish beyond help, they are less likely to stay in the hobby.
 Ultimately, in the near future, we will not only be able to offer advice and techniques, but we will be able to offer captive-raised specimens that have a near 100% survival rate.
 This is the goal.
 Before we get there, there is always a risk.”

 We will discuss some more of that risk, as well as other factors that contribute to the ongoing ethical dilemma associated with popularizing hard-to-keep species of fish in the part two of this series.
 If you’d like to contribute to the discussion, or if you’d like to ask Matt Wittenrich or Matt Pedersen any questions in the interim, please send an e-mail to email@example.com.

 Published 17 April 2009. © Blue Zoo Aquatics